 I live in a block of apartments where we have a bench in the communal area that later became the bench of mystery.
 Once a member of the building wanted to get rid of an item that’s still in good condition, it would go on the bench for another person to take: from clothes to chairs and children’s toys to lampshades.

 I’ve both taken and put a lot on the bench since I moved.
 It became a thing of me to ask my partner ‘so, what’s on the bench today?’
 We even got a lovely coffee table from ‘the bench’ once.

 If your apartment doesn’t have one, you better start organising one, the perfect way to get rid of your items without waste and receiving free items in return!

-Of course, it’s impossible to list every single thing out there, but these are what saved me from the tedious and expensive task of furnishing my house.
-Have any other tips about furnishing your house in the Netherlands?
-Let us know in the comments!
+While it’s impossible to list every single thing out there, but these are what saved me from the tedious and expensive task of furnishing my house.

 Do you have any other tips about furnishing a house in the Netherlands?
 Let us know in the comments below!

 Editor’s Note: This article was originally published in February 2018, and was fully updated in September 2021 for your reading pleasure.